 On July 23, 2015, Timberlawn Mental Health System ("Timberlawn") received notification from CMS of its intent to terminate Timberlawn's Medicare provider agreement effective August 7, 2015.
 This notification resulted from surveys conducted which alleged that Timberlawn was out of compliance with conditions of participation required for participation in the Medicare/Medicaid program.
 We filed a request for expedited administrative appeal with the U.S. Department of Health and Human Services, Departmental Appeals Board, Civil Remedies Division, seeking review and reversal of the termination action.
 In conjunction with the administrative appeal, we filed litigation in the U.S District Court for the Northern District of Texas seeking a temporary restraining order and preliminary injunction to have the termination stayed pending the conclusion of the administrative appeal.
 The trial court denied Timberlawn's request for a temporary restraining order and dismissed the case.
 Timberlawn's provider agreement was terminated effective August 14, 2015.
 In September, 2015 Timberlawn reached an agreement with CMS relative to its reapplication to the Medicare/Medicaid program.
 In exchange, Timberlawn agreed to dismiss its administrative appeal as well as not to pursue an appeal of the decision of the trial court.
 During this time, Timberlawn has remained open.
 In December, 2015, Timberlawn received notice from the Texas Department of State Health Services of its intent to revoke Timberlawn's license and impose an administrative penalty.
 We have appealed and are contesting the proposed revocation and fine.
-In January, 2016, Timberlawn submitted its application for reenrollment into the Medicare/Medicaid program.
-Although the operating results of Timberlawn did not have a material impact on our consolidated results of operations or financial condition for the three-month period ended March 31, 2016 or the year ended December 31, 2015, the termination of Timberlawn's provider agreement has had a material adverse effect on the fa
+In January, 2016, Timberlawn submitted its application for re-enrollment into the Medicare/Medicaid program.
+Although the operating results of Timberlawn did not have a material impact on our consolidated results of operations or financial condition for the six-month period ended June 30, 2016 or the year ended December 31, 2015, the termination of Timberlawn's provider agreement has had a material adverse effect on the faci

 During the second quarter of 2015, Texoma Medical Center ("Texoma"), which includes TMC Behavioral Health Center, entered into a Systems Improvement Agreement ("SIA") with CMS.
 The SIA abated a termination action from CMS following surveys which identified alleged failures to comply with conditions of participation primarily involving Texoma's behavioral health operations.
 The terms of the SIA required Texoma to engage independent consultants/experts approved by CMS to analyze and develop implementation plans at Texoma to meet Medicare conditions of participation.
 At the conclusion of the SIA, CMS will conduct a full certification survey to determine if Texoma is in substantial compliance with the Medicare conditions of participation.
-The term of agreement is set to conclude October 2, 2016 unless the terms of the agreement are fulfilled earlier.
-During the term of the SIA, Texoma remains eligible to receive reimbursements from Medicare and Medicaid for services rendered to Medicare and Medicaid beneficiaries.
+In July, 2016, CMS conducted their full certification survey and we subsequently received notification that Texoma was found to be in compliance with the applicable Medicare Conditions of Participation.
+As a result, the termination notice has been rescinded and the requirements of the agreement have been successfully completed.